 Nothing is guaranteed

 Any student(s) can apply for any process.
 We do not cap the number of groups for a process to the number of spaces.
-For example, thirty groups can apply for groups of 4 but if there are only twenty blocks or suites of four, ten groups will not get a suite or block of four.
+For example, if thirty groups apply for groups of 4 but there are only twenty blocks or suites of 4, then ten groups will not get a suite or block of 4.

 General Selection Information

 Times are random by class year.
 It is pure randomization.
 No other factors are taken into account; all seniors, then all juniors, then all sophomores.
 For groups of 8, 6, 4, 3, and 2’s the group time is an average of all individual times.

 One person selects for everyone in a group

 The group leader is the only person that can select for a group.
 For a single application, do not form a group.

 If you want a single, don’t join a group